nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `TASK_ID` refers to the index number shown in the displayed task list.

 Example:
-* `tundone /t 2 /t 3` marks the 2nd and 3rd completed task on the displayed task list as undone in Ailurus.
+* `tundone /t 1 /t 2` marks the 1st and 2nd completed task on the displayed task list as undone in Ailurus.

 #### Editing a task: `tedit`
 Edits an existing task within Ailurus.